Neural Prototype Trees for Interpretable Fine-grained Image Recognition: Related Work

 We build upon the Prototypical Part Network (ProtoPNet)~\cite{NIPS2019_protopnet}, an intrinsically interpretable deep network architecture for case-based reasoning.
 Since their prototypes have smaller spatial dimensions than the image itself, they represent prototypical \emph{parts} and are therefore suited for fine-grained image classification.
 ProtoPNet learns a pre-determined number of prototypical parts (prototypes) \emph{per class}.
 To classify an image, the similarity between a prototype and a patch in the image is calculated by measuring the distance in latent space.
 The resulting similarity scores are weighted by values learned by a fully-connected layer.
 The explanation of ProtoPNet shows the reasoning process for a single image, by visualizing all prototypes together with their weighted similarity score.
 Summing the weighted similarity scores per class gives a final score for the image belonging to each class, as shown in Fig.~\ref{fig:protopnet_reasoning}.
 We improve upon ProtoPNet by showing an easy-to-interpret \emph{global} explanation by means of a decision tree.
-This hierarchical structure therefore enhances interpretability and could also lead to more insights w.r.t. clusters in the data.
+Such a hierarchical, logical model aids interpretability~\cite{comprehensible_freitas,rudin2019stop}, since a tree has various conceptual advantages compared to a linear bag-of-prototypes: a tree enforces a \emph{sequence} of steps and it supports negative associations (\ie absence of prototype), thereby reducing the number of prototypes and better mimicking human reasoning.
+The hierarchical structure therefore enhances interpretability and could also lead to more insights w.r.t. clusters in the data.
 Instead of multiplying similarity scores with weights, our local explanation shows the routing of a sample through the tree.
 Furthermore, we do not have class-specific prototypes, do not need to learn weights for similarity scores and we use a simple cross-entropy loss function.
-We also show that a \modelname contains far fewer prototypes which aids interpretability.